jjdavidson/jjdavidson.github.io/index.md

 ## Current Work

-I am studying the **foundational results on convergence of probability measures** in order to better understand **graph limits** and, more broadly, how discrete structures converge to continuous objects.
+I am studying the foundational results on convergence of probability measures in order to better understand graph limits and, more broadly, how discrete structures converge to continuous objects.

-To support this, I am developing a self-contained set of notes on **measure theory and probability**, intended as a conceptual and technical precursor to Billingsley’s *Probability and Measure*.
+To support this, I am developing a self-contained set of notes on measure theory, intended as a conceptual and technical precursor to Billingsley’s *Probability and Measure*.
 The emphasis is on the analytic tools underlying convergence:

 - Extension and uniqueness principles
 - Convergence of measures